datanav/docs/hub/documentation/operations/self-hosted.rst

 Log in to `Sesam portal <https://portal.sesam.io>`_ and add your sesam-node URL to the connection under the network tab and finally upload the license.

-Migrate an old installation to use docker-compose
+Migrate an old installation to use docker compose
 ==================================================

 Be sure to back up your data before proceeding.
-Before :ref:`Docker-compose configuration <self_hosted_docker_compose>` section you must make sure you have done the following:
+Before :ref:`Docker compose configuration <self_hosted_docker_compose>` section you must make sure you have done the following:

 - Stop and remove all running containers.